-Now you know which foods your should be skipping from your dog's Christmas dinner bowl, here are some ideas for a lovely festive plate for your pup to enjoy...
+Now you know which toxic Christmas food for pets you should be skipping from your dog’s Christmas dinner bowl, here are some ideas for a lovely festive plate for your pup to enjoy…

 Winner winner, turkey dinner… A small amount of lean turkey meat with zero bones in sight is a guaranteed winner in your dog’s eyes!

 Raw potatoes are highly toxic to dogs which often leads to the misconception that dogs can’t eat them at all.
 Whilst you should avoid mash potato due to the dairy and roast potatoes if cooked in butter and oil, a plain boiled or baked potato will go down a treat with your pup!

 Brussel sprouts, carrots and broccoli are all healthy treats to give your dog around Christmas.
 Sprouts are full of nutrients and antioxidants, carrots are great for your dog’s teeth and broccoli is fine in moderation though contains isothiocyanate, which can cause gastric irritation in some dogs.

 There is a huge array of Christmassy treats specifically made with your dogs’ health and safety in mind, or you could even have a go at making your own.
 Be sure to give any rawhide treats a miss as they can cause choking and blockages.